openssl/openssl/doc/designs/passing-algorithmidentifier-parameters.md

-We may arguably want to consider `doc/man7/provider-keymgmt.pod` too, but an AlgorithmIdentifier that's attached directly to a key is usually part of a PrivKeyInfo or SubjectÅublicKeyInfo structure, and those are handled by endoders and decoders as those see fit, and there's no tangible reason why that would have to change.
+We may arguably want to consider `doc/man7/provider-keymgmt.pod` too, but an AlgorithmIdentifier that's attached directly to a key is usually part of a PrivKeyInfo or SubjectPublicKeyInfo structure, and those are handled by encoders and decoders as those see fit, and there's no tangible reason why that would have to change.

 Public convenience API